top of page

 Biography

-Her chapter on the magnificent Simonsen family, for a new two-volume book, Opera and Emotions in The Antipodes has now been published in 2021.
+Her chapter on the magnificent Simonsen family, for a new two-volume book, Opera and Emotions in The Antipodes was published in 2021.
+She has written the historical novel, Daughter of Shadows and is currently writing Star Crossings

 Home: About